In the town of Bay St. Louis, Mississippi, there is a church named Lagniappe (“lan-yap”). It is an old Creole word that means “something extra”.

 Here’s the good part.

-This celebration (fullness of life from lagniappe) is not predicated on life as we expect it.
+This celebration (fullness and wholeness of life from lagniappe) is not predicated on life as we expect it.

 The party doesn’t start when our fear is gone.